 This comes with the Australian Government’s recent announcement in its support for telehealth with Health Minister Greg Hunt extending MBS items to the end of 2021.
 The Australian Government is investing an additional $204.6 million to support continued access to universal telehealth for all Australians, building on a prior investment of $3.6 billion since March 2020.
 The government stated, 'This is the next step in transitioning telehealth to become a permanent fixture of the post COVID-19 modernised health care system', meaning permanent implementation of telehealth MBS funding is not far off.

-Rumour also has it that as of 1st July 2021, the Federal Government will drop 14 of the top paying COVID-19 phone consultation items for GPs, leaving in place only two MBS items, one for a short consult of less than six minutes and the other for consults less than 20 minutes.
-Reported by The Australian Doctor, watch this space!
+As of 1st July 2021, the Federal Government will drop 14 of the top paying COVID-19 phone consultation items for GPs, leaving in place only two MBS items, one for a short consult of less than six minutes and the other for consults less than 20 minutes.

 In addition to the Government’s support, new research shows that video telehealth will outlast the pandemic as it provides so much more opportunity and accessibility for practitioners and patients.
 And here's the thing…Australians want it.
 Coviu’s recent study shows just that, finding that 70% of Aussies believe all GPs should offer video telehealth, with 44% saying they would switch GPs to one that offers video telehealth.

 Overseas adoption of telehealth grew massively in the US during the pandemic, from 11% of US consumers using telehealth in 2019 to 46% of consumers using telehealth to replace cancelled healthcare visits.
 Practitioners were also seeing 50 to 175 more patients via telehealth than they did before the pandemic.